abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 * Contacts
 * Group conversations

-Once Microsoft Graph accepts the subscription request, it pushes notifications to the URL specified in the subscription.
+After Microsoft Graph accepts the subscription request, it pushes notifications to the URL specified in the subscription.
 The app then takes action according to its business logic.
 For example, fetches more data, updates cache and views, etc.

-Apps can to renew their subscriptions before they expire.
+Apps can renew their subscriptions before they expire.
 They can also unsubscribe at any time to stop getting notifications.

 If you want to see code samples, they're hosted on GitHub.